-- 75.1 An order made by an Appeal Panel under these IDRs shall take effect on the date of the order unless the Appeal Panel directs that it shall take effect as from some later date specified in the order. - 75.2 A financial penalty or financial payment: - a. which is imposed by an order of an Appeal Panel under the Disciplinary Bye-laws; or - b. which, having been imposed by a Tribunal under the Disciplinary Bye-laws, is on appeal affirmed or varied in amount by an order of an Appeal Panel, shall be paid within the period of 28 days beginning with the date of the order unless a longer period for payment (whether by instalments or not) is allowed by the order of the Appeal Panel.
+- 74.1 An order made by an Appeal Panel under these IDRs shall take effect on the date of the order unless the Appeal Panel directs that it shall take effect as from some later date specified in the order. - 74.2 A financial penalty or financial payment: - a. which is imposed by an order of an Appeal Panel under the Disciplinary Byelaws; or - b. which, having been imposed by a Tribunal under the Disciplinary Bye-laws, is on appeal affirmed or varied in amount by an order of an Appeal Panel, shall be paid within the period of 28 days beginning with the date of the order unless a longer period for payment (whether by instalments or not) is allowed by the order of the Appeal Panel.

-- 75.3 Any costs order of an Appeal Panel in accordance with IDR 70.2 or 73.2, together with: - a. any unpaid costs order of the Tribunal under IDR 32.4 or 52.1(b); or - b. so much (if any) of those unpaid costs as remains payable after any reduction or cancellation of the Tribunal's costs order by the Appeal Panel, shall, unless a longer period for payment (whether by instalments or not) is allowed by order of the Appeal Panel, be paid within 28 days beginning with the date of the order of the Appeal Panel.
+- 74.3 Any costs order of an Appeal Panel in accordance with IDR 69.2 or 72.2, together with: - a. any unpaid costs order of the Tribunal under IDR 32.4 or 51.1(b); or - b. so much (if any) of those unpaid costs as remains payable after any reduction or cancellation of the Tribunal's costs order by the Appeal Panel, shall, unless a longer period for payment (whether by instalments or not) is allowed by order of the Appeal Panel, be paid within 28 days beginning with the date of the order of the Appeal Panel.

-75.4 Any financial penalty, financial payment or costs order imposed under the Disciplinary Bye-laws must be received by ICAEW before the close of business on the last day of the period allowed by, or under these IDRs for its payment (or, if that day is not a business day, before the close of business on the next business day).
+74.4 Any financial penalty, financial payment or costs order (or instalment of a financial penalty, financial payment or costs order) imposed by an Appeal Panel under the Disciplinary Bye-laws must be received by ICAEW before the close of business on the last day of the period allowed by, or under these IDRs for its payment (or, if that day is not a business day, before the close of business on the next business day).

-75.6 Where:
+74.5 Where: